vishalvaghasiya-ios/CountryDialCodePicker/README.md

 - `code`: The ISO country code (e.g., "US")

 Use this information to update your UI or perform actions based on the user's selection.

+### Highlighting Previously Selected Country

+You can pass a previously selected country to the picker so that it is highlighted when the picker is opened again.
+This helps provide context to users and improves the selection experience.

 ## 📝 Version 1.0.0